LingQ Review (2022): Helpful or Overhyped? What You Need to Know

-LingQ currently offers full courses in 22 languages, which are: English, German, French, Spanish, Korean, Portuguese, Chinese (Mandarin), Italian, Japanese, Swedish, Arabic, Dutch, Finnish, Greek, Hebrew, Latin, Norwegian, Polish, Romanian, Russian, Slovak, and Ukrainian.
-Some additional languages are currently in development, too: Belarussian, Bulgarian, Chinese (Cantonese), Catalan, Croatian, Czech, Danish, Gujarati, Hungarian, Indonesian, Malay, Persian, Serbian, and Turkish.
+LingQ currently offers full courses in 24 languages, which are: English, German, French, Spanish, Korean, Portuguese, Chinese (Mandarin), Italian, Japanese, Swedish, Arabic, Dutch, Finnish, Greek, Hebrew, Latin, Norwegian, Polish, Romanian, Russian, Czech, Esperanto, Turkish, and Ukrainian.
+Some additional languages are currently in development, too: Belarussian, Bulgarian, Chinese (Cantonese), Catalan, Croatian, Danish, Gujarati, Hungarian, Indonesian, Malay, Persian, and Serbian.

 You can access all of these courses from both the free and premium versions of LingQ.
 However, not all language courses have the same amount of content.
 Depending on the language you’re learning, LingQ may or may not be the best choice.
 To help you decide, I wanted to take a closer look at some specific languages within LingQ.

 LingQ offers a pretty complete Korean course that’s useful for beginner and intermediate learners.
 It’s important to note that LingQ doesn’t teach you to read and write Korean though.
 You’ll need to use other Korean learning apps to do that.
 There is a lot of Korean content to practice with once you’ve learned that though.